Terms and Conditions of your Financial Aid Award

 Cornell’s financial aid program is designed to assist you in completing eight semesters of study.
 Students enrolled for a 9th or more semesters are NOT eligible for institutional scholarship or grant programs.
 Transfer students are eligible to receive Cornell funded scholarships and grants up to the time it will take to complete degree requirements.
 For example, students that enter the college with sophomore class standing will receive their Cornell funding for 3 years or 6 semesters.

-Enrolled students receiving permission and choosing to live off-campus (without parents) will have their institutional, need-based financial aid adjusted proportionally to their actual college charges.
+Enrolled students receiving permission and choosing to live off-campus or with parents will have their institutional, need-based financial aid adjusted proportionally to their actual college charges.
 The types of institutional aid that may be impacted are limited to Cornell need-based grants.
 All Cornell merit scholarships or awards, federal or state grants, outside scholarships or awards, or loans will not be altered.

 Outside scholarships may consider high school athletic participation, but they are subject to the below restrictions.
 Student athletes must not accept awards that do not comply with these rules.
 Note: awarding agencies may be asked to certify compliance.